wusai2333/trib/doc/lab1.md

 To do some simple test with your own implementation, you can use the `kv-client` and `kv-server` command line launcher.

-First make sure you code compiles.
+First make sure your code compiles.

 Then run the server.